AdeelTahir-SE/PowerMyPoint/README.md

 **POST** `/api/generate`

-Generate a new presentation using Claude AI.
+Generate a new presentation using Google Gemini.

 **Request Body:**
 ```json